|Topics: WordPress · Subscriptions|

 Using a Block

 The simplest way to add a Subscription or Time Pass button to one of your posts or pages is to use WordPress's block functionality.
-In the Editor, simply:
+Once you have installed and set up the LaterPay plugin, in the WordPress Editor, simply:

 - Click to add a new block